 Since then, the population has roughly stabilized to where it is now.
 Merchantville’s residents have an invested interest in the history of its creation.
 The borough is known for its pure air, convenient shopping and local churches.
 A small town like Merchantville can offer close relationships and an overall modest life pacing.
 If you have a taste for the serene and quiet life, consider moving to Merchantville.

-There are many things to do in Merchantville, NJ, to hold your interest.
+There are many things to do here to hold your interest.
 Merchantville offers the perks of a suburban lifestyle and the opportunity of homeownership.
 With this comes the daily rituals of neighborhood living.
 You can become good friends with the people down the street, explore parks in the area with a nice view and dine at independently managed restaurants that will give you a truly authentic experience.
-You and your family will be fervently enriched by this gainful town.

 Your move to Merchantville is multi-faceted in its advantages.
 In Merchantville, you can appreciate small-town living.
 A quick commute to its neighboring city allows you to reap the benefits of urban living, as well.
 If you ever wonder what to do in Merchantville, all you need to do is think outside the box.

+One benefit of living in Merchantville is its proximity to Philadelphia.
 From Philadelphia specifically, you can be entertained by the symbols of its rich history, from museums to the Independence Hall, where the United States was born.
-Besides the classic Philly cheesesteak, there’s a diverse cuisine of food and a hub to taste the best of them called Reading Terminal Market.
+Besides the classic Philly cheesesteak, there’s a diverse cuisine and a hub to taste the best of them called Reading Terminal Market.
 You’re also welcome to enjoy the most popular aspects of a night out on the city — drinks in lively bars, concrete explorations and vivid scenery.

 After a long day in the city, you can always return to a calmer environment in your Merchantville home.
-Wellwood, one of Merchantville’s many thriving neighborhoods, is home to the Wellwood Memorial Park.
-The park has several acres of green.
-Much of the recreational infrastructure shares space with the green, including a softball field, tennis courts, a playground and a gazebo.
-The park remembers both the First World War and the Second World War with dedicated monuments.
-This is an excellent location to settle.
+Wellwood, one of Merchantville’s many thriving neighborhoods, is home to the Wellwood Memorial Park with several acres of green.
+Much of the recreational infrastructure shares space with the green, including a softball field, tennis courts, a playground, a gazebo and monuments remembering the First and Second World Wars.

-Camden County only has an unemployment rate of 4.4 percent, which is surely reflected in the borough of Merchantville.
+Camden County only has an unemployment rate of 5.0%, which is surely reflected in the borough of Merchantville.
 Small towns make mobility in the economy an easier task than in most places.
 You are free to start a small business or browse the job market without fear.

-New to Merchantville, NJ?
-Here’s a quick glimpse of what this charming town has to offer:
+If you’re new to the area, here’s a quick glimpse of what this charming town has to offer:

 The RiverLink ferry, another water-based attraction, travels across the Delaware River, connecting New Jersey to Philadelphia and stopping at every waterfront attraction in between, including the Adventure Aquarium or Battleship New Jersey.
 The ferry runs from early May to mid-September.